 Here’s what the transfer looked like in Mint:

-I was loath to make this big of a purchase so early into my budget, but I was getting over a three-week sickness and decided I needed to get more nutrition in me to offset the stress of traveling in the winter.
+I was loath to make this big of a purchase so early into my budget, but I was getting over a three-week sickness and decided I needed to get more nutrition in me to offset the stress of traveling in the winter, probably I will also look for a natural aid like this tincture https://synchronicityhempoil.com/product-collections/hemp-tincture-500mg/, which can help a lot reducing stress and anxiety.
 This was my maiden voyage into juicing.

 But, again, when you transfer between accounts, Mint doesn’t count it.
 What I want to do is take the credit and apply it to my Furnishings budget.
 For simplicity’s sake, I keep transfers from savings categorized as transfers.
 I may get more sophisticated with it over time.
 But for now I’m mostly concerned about identifying every dollar that comes into my personal accounts (and biz accounts for some expenses) and not get too bogged down with the accounts I’m not monitoring as closely.